 Your provider may recommend a certain abortion type based on your preference, your medical history and the number of weeks since your last menstrual period.

-This option, also called a medical abortion, involves taking two medicines — misoprostol and mifepristone.
+This option, also called a medical abortion, involves taking two medicines — mifepristone and misoprostol.

-This option, also called “in-clinic abortion”, is an outpatient procedure, which means you can return home after it is over.
+This option, also called “in-clinic abortion”, is an outpatient procedure, which means you can go home after it is over.